strapi/documentation/docs/developer-docs/latest/getting-started/quick-start-step3.md

 ### Consume your API

-You can consume your API with your favorite frameworks, frontend or backend programming languages just below.
+You can learn how to consume your API with your favorite frameworks, frontend or backend programming languages by choosing one in the list below.

 <style lang="scss" scoped>
 /* .integration-links {